 Contact an MOH-accredited severe disability assessor for a severe disability assessment.

 b.
 The assessor will conduct the severe disability assessment and collect an assessment fee from you.
-If the care recipient is assessed to be severely disabled, the full assessment fee will be reimbursed to you with the first payout.
+If the care recipient is assessed to be severely disabled, the full assessment fee will be reimbursed to you.

 The fees are as follows, if: